 When CLP turned on its first generator in Hong Kong over a century ago, the territory's total electricity demand was just one tenth of a megawatt.

-As of 30 June 2015, CLP comprised over 70 assets with more than 22,000MW of capacity (generation and purchase), six different energy sources and about 5.09 million customer accounts.
+As at 31 December 2015, CLP comprised over 80 assets with 18,180MW of equity generating capacity and 4,526MW of capacity purchase, six different energy sources and about 5.1 million customer accounts.

-Our diversified portfolio of power generation assets include coal, gas, nuclear and renewables (wind, hydro, solar).
+Our diversified portfolio of power generation assets include coal, gas, nuclear and renewables (wind, hydro and solar).

 Hong Kong uses imported fuels for its electricity generation and CLP has maintained a balanced fuel mix of nuclear, natural gas and coal to avoid over-reliance on any one source.
 This approach has enabled us to provide a safe, reliable and clean electricity supply at reasonable cost.Find more about each asset by clicking on the icon.